Putting your future in your hands

 In our hostels

-At our hostels, you can get help with:
+As a hostel customer, you can get help with:

-• Independent living skills such as cooking, cleaning, managing a home and personal hygiene
+• Independent living skills - such as cooking, cleaning, managing a home and personal hygiene

-• Training and finding paid or voluntary employment
+• Training and employment - finding paid or voluntary

 • Your education - including gaining qualifications and vocational training